wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill into Logs from Traces

-If you have the **Logs** permission, you can drill into logs from the application status page and the traces browser.
+If you have the **Logs** permission, you can drill into logs from the application status page and the Traces Browser.

 {% include note.html content="Even if logging is enabled for your environment, the drill-down from traces to logs might have to be enabled separately.
 Contact [technical support](wavefront_support_feedback.html#support)." %}